onkarkulkarni545/SLackathon-Weather-Analysis-and-Visualization-Mission/README.md

    ## Short description

    ### What's the problem?
- Weather plays important role in agriculture,airlines,fishing,space science and tranporatation activities at coastal areas ;sometimes weather is extrme,causing destruction .Heavy rain can cause flooding,too much hot weather for long time without rain can cause drought.
-Huge storms with strong winds,such as hurricanes and tornadoes, can do a great amount of damage.
+ Weather plays important role in agriculture,airlines,fishing,space science and tranporatation activities at coastal areas ;sometimes weather is extreme,causing destruction .Heavy rain can cause flooding,too much hot weather for long time without rain can cause drought.
+Huge storms with strong winds,such as hurricanes and tornadoes; can do  damage of money,natural resources also human lifes.

    ### How can technology help?

    For using historical data,  With the  help of technology  we predict weather forcasting.
-   This weather prediction is depend upon IBM Whatson and python.
+   This weather prediction is depend upon IBM Whatson ,IBM cloud and python.

    ### The Idea